 A furnace is a stronger heating system

 and is critical for certain chillier climates.
-That’s because a heat pump has difficulty when the temperature hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As unusual as it sounds, during cold weather, a heat pump is purposed to remove heat from the air outside and use it to heat the inside air.
-Just because the air outside feels cold, there is still a sufficient amount of heat for the heat pump to operate correctly, but at extremely low temperatures there is not enough heat available outside to increase the inside temperature high enough to stay warm.
-So while a heat pump may work perfectly during the heating season for someone in Orlando, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
+That’s because a heat pump has issues when the weather hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
+As unusual as it sounds, during cold weather, a heat pump is purposed to pull heat from the air outside and use it to heat the inside air.
+Just because the air outside feels cold, there is still a sufficient amount of heat for the heat pump to function well, but at extremely low temperatures there is not enough heat available outside to increase the inside temperature high enough to stay warm.
+So while a heat pump may be great during the heating season for someone in Orlando, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
 If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.

 How to achieve maximum efficiency with your heat pump

-In many areas, heat pumps can function with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
-This is a fantastic alternative for particular northern climates, but additional land must be available in order to install the required piping for a geothermal system.
+In many areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
+This is a fantastic alternative for particular northern regions, but additional land must be available in order to install the required piping for a geothermal system.

-We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to examine the pros and cons of each heating and cooling system so you don’t end up purchasing a system that shuts down when extreme temperatures hit, or investing in two systems when one would suffice.
+Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up installing a system that shuts down when extreme temperatures hit, or investing in two systems when one would suffice.

 If you can’t decide which system would best fit your needs, call Service Experts Heating & Air Conditioning to schedule

 a no-charge in-home quote.
-We are here to answer any and all of your questions to make sure you make the right decision for your home.
+We are happy to answer any and all of your questions to help you make the right choice for your home.